BLSQ/blsqpy/README.md

 processes.

 All extraction processes use previously created SQL queries templates .
-These templates are saved in the "queries" subfolder and with "jinja2" package what the scripts do is feed the empty spaces with the details of each call.
+These templates are saved in the **/queries** subfolder and with *"jinja2"* package what the scripts do is feed the empty spaces with the details of each call.
 Jinja syntaxis allows not only filling details but also conditional declaration of parts of the query.

-All the functions used to transform the parameters givne in this module to SQL language are stored in in the *query* module, is most cases as static methods.
+All the functions used to transform the parameters given in this module to SQL language are stored in in the **query** module, is most cases as static methods.

-##DHIS2 Data Processing
+## DHIS2 Data Processing

-Functiosn for further working on the results are stored in the *data_process* module.
+Functiosn for further working on the results are stored in the **data_process** module.
 However, a coming soon restructuration will review this part of the package too.